 Will the maintenance cost more?
 The answer to that is below, so keep reading :))

-One thing that is probably not been made clear to everyone, is that traditional playground equipment needs frequent inspections, and worn and out of code equipment needs to be replaced.
+One thing that is probably not been made clear to everyone, is that traditional playground equipment needs frequent inspections, and worn and out-of-code equipment needs to be replaced.
 Average life?
 10-15 years, so if you spend $150,000 today on a new manufactured playground, you’ll be spending the same amount 15 years later, and then again 15 years after that, and so on, so you need to amortize the cost of that equipment over that 15 years, which means that you are spending $10,000 per year on maintenance/replacement. (these figures don’t account for inflation!)

 Further, traditional manufactured equipment requires huge fall surfaces, whether it’s wood chips or rubber.
 Rubber has a very bad reputation (it gets extremely hot in the sun, enough to burn children, and it gives off toxic gases), and wood chips/engineered wood fiber breaks down and rots, so replacing or topping off these huge fall zones is very expensive every year.